GenericMappingTools/GMTjl_doc/documentation/modules/histogram.md

 - **B** or **axes** or **frame**\
    Set map boundary frame and axes attributes.
 Default is to draw and annotate left, bottom and vertical axes and just draw left and top axes.
-More at \myreflink{frame}
+More at _frame_

 - **C** or **color** or **cmap** : -- *color=cpt*\
    Give a CPT or specify **color="color1,color2 [,color3 ,...]"** or **color=((r1,g1,b1),(r2,g2,b2),...)** to build a linear continuous CPT from those colors automatically.
 The mid x-value for each bar is used to look-up the bar color.
 If no argument is given then we select the current CPT.